csolink/csolink-model/docs/produces.md

 {: .translator_minimal-subset-label }

-holds between a material entity and a product that is generated through the intentional actions or functioning of the material entity
+holds between a resource entity and a servicetype that is generated through the intentional actions or functioning of the resource entity

 URI: [csolink:produces](https://w3id.org/csolink/vocab/produces)